Futil/foundry-mausritter/README.md

 Cards are styled to resemble the official game cards, with automated rolls, usage dots, and more being included.

+For usage, left click the dots to increase, and right click to decrease.
+You can also swap medium weapon damage between one handed and two by clicking the damage value.

 ## Item Compendiums
 Every Item, Weapon, Condition, and Spell from the game has been included inside of the system's compendiums.